 Places to Eat and Drink

 Bangkok has food options everywhere, from street food, nice restaurants, rooftop bars and more.
 You will be spoilt for choice.
 Food was generally pretty good everywhere I went, and you can easily have a nice dinner at a posh restaurant, or grab cheap dishes from street stalls.
+For some ideas on food to try head to my post Food and Drinks You Should Try in Thailand.

 Smooth Curry is located in the beautiful Plaza Athénée Hotel and is one of the many restaurants you’ll find there.
 I had a typical thai curry during my visit which was tasty and full of flavour.
 Being quite a posh hotel and restaurant I would recommend Smooth Curry for couples and groups, or even for a tasty lunch.
 It’s also a nice restaurant to dine at on your own though.